Ventus218/understanding-dotty-cps-async/README.md

 monad that behaviour is suspension of the control flow without busy waiting).

-The words `async` and `await` make sense in the context of `Future`s, dotty-cps-async uses this words for every monad but also allows for defining custom custom keyword that will make more sense in other contexts.
+The words `async` and `await` make sense in the context of `Future`s, dotty-cps-async uses these words for every monad but also allows for defining custom keyword that will make more sense in other contexts.

 ### Macros